JoseDeFreitas/wikipedia-edits-chart/README.md

 # Wikipedia Edits Chart

+> [!WARNING]
+> [Glitch is shutting down](https://blog.glitch.com/post/changes-are-coming-to-glitch/).
+Whenever I can, I will move the host to another platform.

 This is a small program that prints a chart, in the form of a calendar (based on the year you choose),[^1] that shows the days a specified user contributed to a specific Wikipedia project (that is, a specific Wikipedia language) and the